solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Observe the output of the console application.

     > This query should execute successfully.
-We are only creating 100 documents and we most likely will not run into any throughput issues here.
+We are only creating 100 items and we most likely will not run into any throughput issues here.

 1. Click the **🗙** symbol to close the terminal pane.